Introduction

 There were cheers and shouts of "Thanks Boss!"
 I just looked at it as early practice for my 1999 New Year's celebration.

-I listened as he confirmed that there would be four of us, him and me, as well as two security.
-The third security had to stay on the plane, as we had left two behind on Banaba.
+I listened as he confirmed that there would be four of us, him and me, as well as two security guards.
+The third security guard had to stay on the plane, as we had left two behind on Banaba.

-We were exhausted when we got back.
+We were really tired when we got back from our whirlwind tour.
 I knew I'd need a nap to be ready for the New Year's party.
-I also needed a shower as I still felt the stickiness of the mud from the mud baths.
+I also needed a shower, as I still felt the stickiness of the mud from the mud baths.

 "Wow, I'm exhausted," Matt said.